 Both men and women struggle with substance abuse in unique ways.
-It is because of this that gender separation is so essential in treatment.
+It is because of this that gender specialization is so essential in addiction treatment.
 Neither treatment is better than the other; rather, they are made to address the unique attributes of both males and females.

 Men can sometimes struggle in rehab treatment centers; they have specific needs that usually coincide with the masculine roles that society has placed on them.
 With men, there is a fear of being judged if they choose to enter into a rehabilitation program.
 They don’t want to be perceived as weak for being unable to quit on their own.

 A gender-specific environment will help men to feel more comfortable and accepted while at the same time feel less self-conscious about their worth as a man.
 Studies show that men often take longer to open up about their struggles than women do.

 Women are able to enter treatment more easily than men.
 However, a lot of women started abusing drugs and alcohol because of physical and sexual abuse.
 This can make it uncomfortable for them to receive treatment or share these experiences with males.